 For local guests, Horner asked the Permanent Secretaries to “submit 50 names to include wives and dependants where appropriate,” and all senior staff “will be required at the airport to meet guests of the government coming from abroad on a 24-hour basis.”

 H L Bennet, Chief Supplies Officer, Ministry of Works, asked all ministers to “mark their chairs with an identification mark so as to ensure that chairs were correctly returned to ministries concerned after the celebrations.

-Among the eight Kenyan couples invited in their ‘private capacities’ invited included Mr & Mrs J.M.
+Among the eight Kenyan couples invited in their ‘private capacities’ included; Mr & Mrs J.M.
 Waiyaki and Mr and Mrs S.M.
 Otieno.
-James Mugo Waiyaki was later a High Court Judge and was brother to Wambui Otieno, the fire brand activist wife of criminal lawyer SM Otieno-and whose death in December 1986 sparked off what remains a landmark burial court disputes since independence.
+James Mugo Waiyaki was later a High Court Judge and was brother to Wambui Otieno, the fire brand activist wife of criminal lawyer SM Otieno-and whose death in December 1986 sparked off what remains a landmark burial court dispute since independence.